 Median time to starting Time from presentation by which half of patients started their treatment. treatment The other half of patients took equal to or longer than this time.
-90th percentile time to starting Time from presentation by which 90% of patients started treatment. treatment The final 10% of patients took equal to or longer than this time.
-Percentage of patients whose treatment started within clinically recommended time equal to, the clinically recommend re the time from presentation to treat ed time as a percentage of the total ergency patients with a triage categ iage categories combined. number of presentations.
+90th percentile time to starting Time from presentation by which 9 0% of patients started treatment. treatment The final 10% of patients took equa al to or longer than this time.
+Percentage of patients whose treatment started within clinically recommended maximum waiting time equal to, the clinically recommended presentations.
+The percentage is re- e the time from presentation to treat ed maximum waiting time as a perce eported for emergency patients with id for these triage categories combined entage of the total number on a triage category of 2 to 5.
 Denominator: All emergency presentations to NSW public hospital EDs.
-Numerator: Denominator cases where the time between arrival at the ED and treatment time was within the clinically recommended timeframe for the relevant triage category. presentation to the start of clin hin the clinically recommended time iical treatment is less than, or equal stralasian College for Emergency Me to, the maximum waiting AUSTRALASIAN TRIAGE SCALE CATEGORY TREATMENT ACUITY (maximum waiting time for medical assessment and treatment) PERFORMANCE INDICATOR THRESHOLD Triage 1: Resuscitation Immediate 100% Triage 2: Emergency 10 minutes 80% Triage 3: Urgent 30 minutes 75% Triage 4: Semi-urgent 60 minutes 70%
+Numerator: Denominator cases where the time between arrival at the ED and treatment time was within the clinically recommended maximum waiting time for the relevant triage category. time from presentation to the s hin the clinically recommended max tart of clinical treatment is less than the Australasian College for Emerg , or equal to, the maximum AUSTRALASIAN TRIAGE SCALE CATEGORY TREATMENT ACUITY (maximum waiting time for medical assessment and treatment) PERFORMANCE INDICATOR THRESHOLD Triage 1: Resuscitation Immediate 100% Triage 2: Emergency 10 minutes 80% Triage 3: Urgent 30 minutes 75% Triage 4: Semi-urgent 60 minutes 70% Triage 5: Non-urgent 120 minutes 70%